ligato/docs/docs/plugins/vpp-plugins.md

 By default, GoVPP connects to VPP using the `socket client`.
 You can change this function using the `GOVPPMUX_NOSOCK` environment variable, with a fallback to `shared memory`.
 In the shared memory case, the plugin connects to the VPP instance that uses the default shared memory segment prefix.

 The default behaviour assumes only a single VPP running with the VPP agent.
-In the case where VPP runs with a customized SHM prefix, or you have several VPP instances running side-by-side, GoVPP needs to know the SHM prefix to connect to the desired VPP instance.
+In the case where VPP runs with a customized SHM prefix, or you have several VPP instances running side-by-side, GoVPP needs to know the SHM prefix to connect to the correct VPP instance.

 You must include the SHM prefix in the [GoVPPMux conf file][govppmux-conf-file], with the key `shm-prefix`, and the value matching the VPP shared memory prefix name.

 ### Multiplexing